Coloring ideas for Snake

 Snakes come in so many amazing patterns and colors, from bright green and yellow to deep red, brown, or black.
 Some even have stripes or zigzags, while others show off spots or diamond shapes.
 You can mix colors to make your snake look friendly or wild.
 Try adding a shiny touch with light gray or white along the body, and don’t forget their eyes and tongue, red or pink makes them pop.
 For the background, draw rocks, tall grass, tree branches, or a desert scene to show where your snake might live.

-On the back of the page, why not try writing some fun facts about the Snake, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Snake, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Snake?